|How compiled||Based on third party data|

 Conception rates for 2002 to 2010 for England and Wales were revised again in the 2011 annual conceptions release following further revisions to population estimates to take account of the 2011 Census.
 Conception rates for 2002 to 2010 for subnational areas were also recalculated following the publication of revised subnational population estimates on 30 April 2013.
 The revisions were footnoted.

-Following the move to publish only one set of annual conception statistics from 2011 onwards (instead of publishing a provisional and then final release), several users expressed concerns over the comparability of pre-2008 figures (published 22 months after the end of the data year) and post-2008 figures (published 14 months after the end of the data year).
-Analysis shows that these figures do represent a comparable time series given the improvements in the accuracy of annual conception figures published 14 months after the end of the data year.
+Following the move to publish only one set of annual conception statistics from 2011 onwards, several users expressed concerns over the comparability of pre-2008 figures (published 22 months after the end of the data year) and post-2008 figures (published 14 months after the end of the data year).
+Analysis shows that these figures do represent a comparable data time series.

 Prior to the 2016 data year, conception statistics were produced to geographical boundaries in place during the year the conception occurred.
 From the 2016 data year, conception statistics have been derived using the latest geographical boundaries available at the time of production.
 This approach means that changes in boundary can affect the comparability of statistics over time.